misakey/backend/docs/content/concepts/authorization-and-authentication.md

 `tos` and `privacy_policy` are legal scopes that ensure the user has consented to Term of Services and Privacy Policy.
-They are required for Misakey App.

 ### 3.4.
 TOS and Privacy Policy

-A user must have consented to TOS and Privacy Policy to access the application.
-For this we use scopes `tos` and `privacy_policy`.
-These must be requested when initializing the authorization code flow.
+`tos` and `privacy_policy` scopes can be requested during the init of the authorization code flow using the parameter `scope`.

-These scopes are managed for a given account.
+In the Misakey app, these scopes are managed for a given account.
 It means that if one identity of an account has an existing valid session with those scopes, these will be automatically accepted for all identities of the account.

+For all other External Relying Parties, these scopes are managed for a given identity.

-If the scopes have never been accepted, the user will be redirected to a frontend page during the consent flow and the route `POST /auth/consent` must be used to publish their consent.
+If the scopes have been requested but have never been accepted, the user will be redirected to a frontend page during the consent flow and the route `POST /auth/consent` must be used to publish their consent.

+If requested, the legal scopes must be consented by the end-user during the consent flow.

 ## 4. Authentication